fiolj/sparta/doc/web/Section_start.rst

 Using one of the -DPACK_ARRAY, -DPACK_POINTER, and -DPACK_MEMCPY options
 can make for faster parallel FFTs on some platforms.
 The -DPACK_ARRAY setting is the default.
-See the :ref:`command-compute-fft-grid` command for info about FFTs.
+See the :ref:`command-compute-fft-grid` for info about FFTs.
 See Step 6 below for info about building SPPARKS with an FFT library.